kairosity/mp3-snapathon/README.md

 ### Adjunct Features
 - To keep the competition fair and competitive, users will not be able to view their own or others' "voted for" images until after the week of that particular competition.
-Otherwise you would know what photo was winning and vote for it to win extra points as per the rules.
+Otherwise a user would know what photo was winning and they could vote for it to win extra points as per the rules.
 The code is structured so that the voted for photos are only shown in user profiles when their specific competition has ended.

 <br>